madisoncissell/digitallibraries/pages/technical.md

 **Objectid**
 - Cardinality: 1 entry per record
 - Obligation: Mandatory
-- Content guidelines: Entry should start with the name of the interviewer, followed by the type of file in parentheses.
-If there are multiple objects, the number assigned to the object will follow the object.
-The file extension should follow the naming convention.
+- Content guidelines: Entry should start with the project code, tpi (the pregnant image), followed by its assigned order in the collection.
 - Applicable controlled vocabularies: N/A
 - Mapping to Dublin Core: “Identifier” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/identifier/"> Dublin Core Standards for "Identifier" </a>
-Example: Darren Bender-Beauregard’s interview would be entered as “Darren_Bender-Beauregard_interview”.
-Darren’s second object would be entered as “Darren_Bender-Beauregard_object_2”.
+Example: The archive is organized by the envelopes that were mailed to Emily.
+The 10th item in the collection is a photograph.
+This photograph is the 8th photograph found in Envelope 1.
+This object's **id** would be **tpi010** since it is the 10th item in the collection.

 **Filename**
 - Cardinality: 1 entry per record
 - Obligation: Mandatory
-- Content guidelines: The value must exactly match the actual filename of the file in the “objects” directory with the appropriate file extension given the format of the file.
+- Content guidelines: Entry should start with the project code, tpo (the pregnant object), followed by its assigned order in the collection.The value must exactly match the actual filename of the file in the “objects” directory with the appropriate file extension given the format of the file.
 - Applicable controlled vocabularies: N/A
 - Mapping to Dublin Core: “Identifier” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/identifier/"> Dublin Core Standards for "Identifier" </a>
-Example: “Darren_Bender-Beauregard_interview.mp3” for Darren’s interview referenced above.
+Example: The archive is organized by the envelopes that were mailed to Emily.
+The 10th item in the collection is a photograph.
+This photograph is the 8th photograph found in Envelope 1.
+This object's **filename** would be **tpo010.jpg** since it is the 10th item in the collection.

 **Title**
 - Cardinality: 1 entry per record
 - Obligation: Mandatory
-- Content guidelines: Entry should be the interviewee’s name unless partial or full anonymity is requested.
+- Content guidelines: Entry should be the name of the object as it appears in the envelope.
+All items are titled as either an Envelope, Description, or Photo.
 - Applicable controlled vocabularies: N/A
 - Mapping to Dublin Core: “Title” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/title/"> Dublin Core Standards for "Title" </a>
-- Example: Darren Bender-Beauregard interview
+- Example: The archive is organized by the envelopes that were mailed to Emily.
+The 10th item in the collection is a photograph.
+This photograph is the 8th photograph found in Envelope 1.
+This object's **title** would be **Photo 08** since it is the 8th photo in the collection.

 **Format**
 - Cardinality: 1 entry per record
 - Obligation: Mandatory
-- Content guidelines: This field indicates the item’s media type, which will vary depending on if it is an interview, transcript, or image.
-Format will follow a controlled vocabulary, which will utilize a list of Internet Media Types provided by Dublin Core.
+- Content guidelines: This field indicates the item’s media type, which will vary depending on if it is a compound object or an image.
+Format will follow a controlled vocabulary, which will utilize a list of Internet Media Types provided by Dublin Core and the vocabulary for compound objects.
 - Applicable controlled vocabularies: Internet Media Types (MIME).
 Common values for this collection will be: audio/mp3; image/jpg, or application/pdf.
+All **images** in the collection will utilize **image/jpeg** as their format.
+All **compound objects** will utilize **compound_object** as their format.
 - Mapping to Dublin Core: “Format” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/elements11/format/"> Dublin Core Standards for "Format" </a>
 - Example: audio/mp3

-## CollectionBuilder visualization elements
+## CollectionBuilder visualization elements (DEMO)

 **Subjects (subject)**
 - Cardinality: Up to 10 entries per record.